 Data Development - In late 2014, MBNEP received a grant from the second round of National Fish and Wildlife Foundation (NFWF) Gulf Environmental Benefit Fund (GEBF) to produce high-resolution maps of habitats in Alabama's two coastal counties, map the distribution of submerged aquatic vegetation in Alabama's coastal and estuarine waters, develop watershed management plans for priority intertidal watersheds, and develop a habitat restoration plan coupling data from maps with recommendations from WMPs to prioritize restoration and conservation activities.
-In 2015, Barry A. Vittor and Associates followed up on 2002 and 2008-2009 efforts and gathered aerial imagery to map the distribution of SAV in the Mobile-Tensaw Delta, Mobile Bay, Mississippi Sound, and Perdido Key area of southern Baldwin County.
+In 2015, Barry A. Vittor and Associates followed up on 2002 and 2008-2009 efforts and gathered aerial imagery to map the distribution of SAV in the Mobile-Tensaw Delta, Mobile Bay, Mississippi Sound, and Perdido Key area of southern Baldwin County with the July, 2016, publication of Submerged Aquatic Vegetation Mapping in Mobile Bay and Adjacent Waters of Coastal Alabama in 2015.
 Radiance Technologies was contracted to update the inventory of priority wetland and upland coastal habitats through high-resolution mapping.
 These priority habitats identified by the Coastal Habitats Coordinating Team consist of intertidal marshes and flats, freshwater wetlands, riparian buffers, pine savanna, longleaf pine, maritime forest, beaches and dunes.
 High resolution habitat mapping will provide important baseline data for a GIS support tool to enhance restoration and conservation planning through protection of critical ecosystem services, particularly water quality enhancement and fisheries production.
+Publication is expected in late 2017.

-Habitat Restoration Plan/Watershed Comparison Tool - MBNEP is funding The Nature Conservancy to develop an online decision support mapping tool that will allow the user to utilize a wealth of information about water resources and watersheds, as well as robust analyses and modeling to allow the MBNEP and the PIC to prioritize and monitor the implementation of the management recommendations and to determine where restoration efforts should be employed.
-This tool will be used to prepare a habitat restoration plan coupling data from habitat and SAV maps, as well as digital information and recommendations from completed watershed plans, to determine where restoration and conservation activities will have the greatest impact on restoration.
+Habitat Restoration Plan/Watershed Comparison Tool - MBNEP is funding The Nature Conservancy to develop an online decision support mapping tool that will allow the user to utilize a wealth of information about water resources and watersheds, as well as robust analyses and modeling, to allow the MBNEP and the PIC to prioritize and monitor the implementation of the management recommendations and to determine where restoration efforts should be employed.
+This tool will be used to prepare a habitat restoration plan, coupling data from habitat and SAV maps, as well as digital information and recommendations from completed watershed plans, to determine where restoration and conservation activities will have the greatest impact on restoration.
 Each state or partner (including Alabama/MBNEP) determines what products would be most useful to guide TNC developers in generation of applications.